perlguy99/TDDTicTacToe2/README.md

 <!--    - Displays who's turn it currently is-->

+    - Board can be reset
+        - Working with ViewInspector to try and inspect the Views during their lifetime

     - If there are 3 in-a-row of either "X" or "O", they win

-    - Board can be reset